abowman02/Goldsmith/README.md

-# This is my first website, created June 2015 for Code Louisville and Brian Cronin
+# This is my first website, created June 2015 for Code Louisville and Brian Cronin.
-# Goldsmith Studios was founded in 2008 by Brian Cronin
+# Goldsmith Studios was founded in 2008 by Brian Cronin.
-All images and audio are copyright their respective owners
+# All images and audio are copyright their respective owners.